 EMC strives to attract talented people who reflect the diversity of our global communities.
-In 2014, we continued to partner with five Historically Black Colleges and Universities (HBCUs) to offer students programming and mentoring opportunities and to build relationships with faculty, students, and administration by partnering with student organizations and Industrial Advisory Boards.
-We hired 21 interns from the HBCUs into our summer internship program, and nine HBCU interns out of the ten rising seniors eligible for hiring were converted to full time employees.
+In 2015, we partnered with seven Historically Black Colleges and Universities (HBCUs) to offer students programming and mentoring opportunities and to build relationships with faculty, students and administration by partnering with student organizations and Industrial Advisory Boards.
+We hired 22 interns from the HBCUs into our summer internship program, and converted half of the eligible seniors into full-time employees.

-In 2014, EMC continued to partner with the University of Puerto Rico/Mayaguez (UPRM) and Florida International University.
+In 2015, EMC continued to partner with the University of Puerto Rico/Mayaguez (UPRM).
 Our partnership with UPRM has resulted in several full-time hires, sponsorship of their local college bowl competition, and opportunities for technical talks, information sessions, and student contests and projects, all resulting in very strong EMC brand awareness.
-In 2014, EMC hosted the annual meeting for an organization called Advancing Minority Interest in Engineering (AMIE), which partners technology companies with engineering deans from HBCUs.

 Recruiting Military Veterans

-In 2014, EMC won four national awards acknowledging EMC as a military friendly employer.
-We also received national certification for our Veteran’s Employee Circle, which has established new chapters in Massachusetts and Utah.
-We continued to partner with the organization HirePurpose to reach veterans and transitioning military personnel at targeted military bases and through social media (taskandpurpose.com).
+In 2015, EMC won two national awards recognizing EMC as a military friendly employer.
+We continued to partner with the organization HirePurpose to reach veterans and transitioning military personnel at targeted military bases and with taskandpurpose.com to reach the same groups through social media.

-We continued our involvement as a founder of the 100,000 Jobs Mission, a recruiting initiative with a goal to hire 100,000 transitioning service members and military veterans by 2020.
-The coalition, which now includes 180 companies, has hired more than 190,000 veterans to date.
-In 2014, through the coalition, EMC partnered with another company to create the Veteran’s Exchange System vtx.jobs which enables coalition members to share military resumes with each other.
+We also continued our involvement as a founder of the Veteran Jobs Mission, formerly the 100,000 Jobs Mission, a recruiting initiative with a new goal to hire one million transitioning service members and military veterans by 2020.
+The coalition, which now includes more than 200 companies, hired more than 292,000 veterans as of October 2015.

 These initiatives are based on EMC’s desire to bring veterans’ specific skillsets and deep knowledge of IT to our company – especially as a high percentage of military professionals are expected to re-enter civilian life during the next few years.
-In one year our outreach efforts have contributed to a 167 percent increase in military hires.
+During the past two years, our outreach efforts have contributed to a 77 percent increase in military hires.

 Supporting Education Outreach Efforts

-In addition, EMC continued to partner with Bottom Line, a non-profit dedicated to helping disadvantaged students get admitted to college, earn a degree, and succeed in life.
+EMC partners with Bottom Line, a non-profit dedicated to helping disadvantaged students get admitted to college, earn a degree and succeed in life.
 Bottom Line provides low-income and first-generation students with one-on-one guidance through the application process and during college.
-EMC provides mentoring, career counseling, information sessions, and resume writing workshops to the students, and also tracks where they go to college.
-After two years of working with the organization, we have hired three Bottom Line students into full-time positions at EMC.
+EMC provides mentoring, career counseling, information sessions and résumé writing workshops to the students, and also tracks where they go to college.
+In 2015, we expanded our participation by obtaining a position on the Worcester Bottom Line Advisory Board and providing a featured panelist and presenter at the annual Go Far Forums held in Worcester and Boston.
+After two years of working with the organization, EMC has hired several Bottom Line students into full-time positions at EMC.

 Expanded Recruiting in Europe